 News Organizations Don’t Commonly Remove Accurate Reporting

-Many publications will not consider the removal of an article that contains true information.
+Many publications will not consider the removal of an article that contains true information (article: truth as a defense to defamation).
 This creates difficulty when dealing with arrest records or police blotters because the information is true, but does not mention the outcome of the trial or adjudication.

 An absolute defense to a charge of defamation is “truth.”
 Just because the truth may sometimes hurt, it doesn’t give rise to an absolute right to request a publication’s removal.